zack-murray/labs-curriculum/Labs Curriculum/Sprint 3 - Giving and receiving feedback/GP1_Giving Feedback.md

 ### *We Do*

-#### Searchlight presentation
+#### Form and rubric presentation

-* Your instructor explains Searchlight and walks you through logistics.
+* Your instructor explains the form and rubric and walks you through logistics.

 #### Feedback demonstration

-* Your instructor writes out feedback for another instructor and discusses how best to structure that feedback with the class (drawing on many of the same questions we encountered in Searchlight).
+* Your instructor writes out feedback for another instructor and discusses how best to structure that feedback with the class.

 #### Debrief